-The main aim of any application is to match yourself to the role and and convince the employer that you are the right person who brings the required skills, knowledge, experience and motivation.
+The main aim of any application is to get you an interview by matching yourself to the role and and convincing the employer that you are the right person who brings the required skills, knowledge, experience and motivation.
 This section provides a short overview about how to make strong applications.

 Allow for plenty of time.
 An application can take up to two hours easily, and you may want to register, fill in standard information first, save it and prepare yourself further.
 Most companies will allow you to go back as often as you need to, before you finally submit it.